Why Chicken Is Not Done When The Juices Run Clear, And Why Pink Meat Can Be Safe

 2) Red bones

 Red or purple is the color of bone marrow because that's where blood is made.
-As birds age, more calcium is deposited on the bones so the blood in the marrow becomes less visible.
+As birds age, more calcium is deposited on the exterior of bones so the blood in the marrow becomes less visible.
 But modern breeds, feeds, and additives grow birds from egg to three pounds in 6 1/2 weeks!
 If you grew as fast as a chicken, you'd weigh 350 pounds by age two!
-Often the bones don't have time to thoroughly calcify, and even though the bird is cooked properly, the purple remains.
+Often the bones don't have time to thoroughly calcify, and even though the bird is cooked properly, even though it is perfectly safe, the purple remains.
+According to Dr. John Marcy, Professor and Poultry Processing Specialist at the University of Arkansas "The dark color next to the bone is even more pronounced in chicken that has been frozen because that process forces more marrow pigments out of the bone."
+USDA says "This is an aesthetic issue and not a safety one."

 3) Pink meat